a-cosmology-group/acg/resources/tension-with-models.md

 - Companion galaxies have redshifts averaging 122±34 km/s higher than that of the dominant galaxy in clusters. \[Arp, H. Ap.J.
 256 (1982): 54-74.\]

 - ΛCDM fails the Tolman test: the surface brightness signal does not follow (1 + z)<sup>-4</sup>; Lubin and Sandage, "The Tolman Surface Brightness Test for the Reality of the Expansion.
 IV.
 A Measurement of the Tolman Signal and the Luminosity Evolution of Early-Type Galaxies," The Astronomical Journal **122**, no. 3, p.
 1084, Sep.
-2001, <http://stacks.iop.org/1538-3881/122/i=3/a=1084>, [arXiv:astro-ph/0106566](https://arxiv.org/abs/astro-ph/0106566)
+2001, <http://stacks.iop.org/1538-3881/122/i=3/a=1084>, [`arXiv:astro-ph/0106566`](https://arxiv.org/abs/astro-ph/0106566)

-- There is no evidence of time dilation in the duration of gamma-ray bursts [arXiv:0901.4169](https://arxiv.org/abs/0901.4169).
+- There is no evidence of time dilation in the duration of gamma-ray bursts [`arXiv:0901.4169`](https://arxiv.org/abs/0901.4169).

-- Intergalactic medium temperature independent of redshift; <span class="arxivid">[arXiv:1009.0953](https://arxiv.org/abs/1009.0953)</span>.
+- Intergalactic medium temperature independent of redshift; [`arXiv:1009.0953`](https://arxiv.org/abs/1009.0953).

-- Quasars don't show time dilation with redshift; "Time Dilation and Quasar Variability," The Astrophysical Journal Letters **553**, No. 2, L97, 2010, <http://stacks.iop.org/1538-4357/553/i=2/a=L97>, [arXiv:astro-ph/0105073](https://arxiv.org/abs/astro-ph/0105073).
+- Quasars don't show time dilation with redshift; "Time Dilation and Quasar Variability," The Astrophysical Journal Letters **553**, No. 2, L97, 2010, <http://stacks.iop.org/1538-4357/553/i=2/a=L97>, [`arXiv:astro-ph/0105073`](https://arxiv.org/abs/astro-ph/0105073).

   > This work is often dismissed by citing a paper published two years later which claims to show time dilation in quasar light curves \["Using quasars as standard clocks for measuring cosmological redshift," [Phys.
-Rev. Lett 108, 231302](https://doi.org/10.1103/PhysRevLett.108.231302), 2012, [arXiv:1204.5191](https://arxiv.org/abs/1204.5191)\].
+Rev. Lett 108, 231302](https://doi.org/10.1103/PhysRevLett.108.231302), 2012, [`arXiv:1204.5191`](https://arxiv.org/abs/1204.5191)\].
 However, the paper is not convincing for the following reasons.
   >
   > The luminous flux of quasars is analyzed manually: "We pick several straight line light curve segments \[...\] for more reliable identification (or rejection) of the observed patterns.  \[...\]  We identify five segments from its light curve that appear straight \[...\]  We take each of those segments, discarding the rest of the light curve \[...\]"  No criterion is given on how to pick the segments.
 No rejection criterion is given concerning the patterns.
 No objective definition of "appear straight" is given.
 There is also no mention of the fraction of the data that was discarded.
 Since the light curves patterns are never straight, this procedure is completely subjective and prone to cherry picking.
   >